-Nicolas M. Barthelemy, age 55, has served as a member of our board of directors since October 2019.
+Nicolas M. Barthelemy, age 56, has served as a member of our board of directors since October 2019.
 Mr. Barthelemy brings over 25 years of industry experience to Twist.
 From September 2014 to February 2017, Mr. Barthelemy served as the President and Chief Executive Officer of Biotheranostics, Inc., a molecular diagnostics company.
 Previously, he served as President, Global Commercial Operations at Life Technologies Corporation, a global life sciences company, which was acquired by Thermo Fisher Scientific Inc. in February 2014.
-Before Life Technologies, Mr. Barthelemy was with Biogen Inc., a biotechnology company, most recently as Vice President, Manufacturing.
+Before Life Technologies, Mr. Barthelemy was with Biogen Inc., a biotechnology company, most recently as Vice President, Manufacturing and General Manager.
 He began his career with Merck & Co., Inc., a pharmaceutical company, as Project Engineer, Vaccine Technology.
-Mr. Barthelemy currently serves as an advisor to Warburg Pincus, a private equity firm, in addition to serving as a member of the boards of directors of the following publicly traded companies: Fluidigm Corporation, Repligen Corporation, and 908 Devices Inc. He is also a Director at Biocare Medical, LLC, a private company.
-Mr. Barthelemy received an M.S. in chemical engineering from the University of California, Berkeley, and an engineering degree from the Ecole Superieure de Physique et Chimie Industrielles, Paris.
+Mr. Barthelemy currently serves as an advisor to Warburg Pincus, a private equity firm, in addition to serving as a member of the boards of directors of Fluidigm Corporation (Nasdaq: FDLM), Repligen Corporation (Nasdaq: RGEN), 908 Devices Inc. (Nasdaq: MASS), Biocare Medical, LLC, NanoCellect Biomedical, Inc., and Slingshot Biosciences, Inc. Mr. Barthelemy received an M.S. in chemical engineering from the University of California, Berkeley, and an engineering degree from the Ecole Superieure de Physique et Chimie Industrielles, Paris.